 You can’t go to Bend and not visit the last Blockbuster!
 A total blast from the past and well worth it.
 This is the last Blockbuster in the world and you can go in and rent movies just like in the old days!

 If you have a lego fan in your family be sure to check out the Brickmaster Store!
 They also have a tent at the Munch In Music.
 They have a large selection of figurines and a lot of cool sets.

 Smith Rock State Park

-This was named the best state park in Utah and for good reason!
+This was named the best state park in Oregon and for good reason!
 It is gorgeous!!
 We headed here to do the misery ridge trail where we walked up to the top of the ridge and had amazing views all around us.